KamilDomanski0/kdc2Armory/README.md

 FastAPI service backed by SQLite that exposes every wearable item from Kingdom Come: Deliverance II through:

-- /api/items - searchable JSON feed (filters + sortable columns for icon, name, item UUID, alternative ID, stab/slash/blunt defence, conspicuousness, noise, visibility, charisma, quest flag).
+- /api/items - searchable JSON feed (filters + sortable columns for icon, name, item UUID, alternative ID, stab/slash/blunt defence, conspicuousness, noise, visibility, charisma, horse stats, weapon damage/handling, requirements, and quest flag).
-- / - lightweight front-end with a search bar, sortable headers, filter toggles, and locally served in-game icons.
+- / - lightweight front-end with a search bar, sortable headers, filter toggles, locally served in-game icons, and dedicated tabs for armour/clothing, horse tack, and weapons.
-- The UI groups results into collapsible head/body/arms/legs buckets (with per-slot subcategories) and keeps column headers sticky while scrolling large lists.
+- The UI groups armour results into collapsible head/body/arms/legs buckets (with per-slot subcategories) and keeps column headers sticky while scrolling large lists.
 Within each subcategory, items are further grouped into variant sets (sharing the same alternative ID/clothing asset) with their own expandable sections.
+Horse and weapon tabs adopt the same variant grouping, organised by tack slot and weapon type respectively, so collapsing/expanding behaves consistently across all equipment views.
 - **Stat note:** values come straight from item.xml (i.e., base stats at 100% condition, without perk/layer/quality modifiers).
+Armour rows therefore mirror raw defence/stealth values, horse gear exposes courage/capacity/stamina/speed, and weapons list their slash/stab/blunt damage, durability, reach, handling speed, weight, and STR/AGI requirements.
 The numbers shown inside the game UI can differ because the engine applies condition scaling, layering multipliers, and perk bonuses at runtime.
 - Only human-wearable items are included; horse tack, animal gear, and female-only clothing (prefixed F_) are filtered out.
 NPC-only outfits and quest rewards are included for completeness, but both categories can be hidden via the default-on toggles in the UI.

 All data and artwork are extracted directly from your installed game files so the catalogue always mirrors the current build.